 Unless you have been asked by the family to take pictures, put your camera away.
 And whatever you do, resist the urge to take selfies during the visitation.
 This is crass and can cause undue stress on the family of the deceased.

+You may want to bring a sympathy note or condolence card to someone in the family of the deceased.
 Quietly hand the person your card or place it on a table that has been set up for this purpose.
 Don't expect anyone to open it on the spot.

 If you are unable to attend the funeral but can go to the visitation, by all means, do so.
 Let the family members know that you will be thinking about them during this difficult time.